rumina/pulumi_sample_aws/README.md

 # Demo Pulumi AWS

-This demo creates two resources in aws amazon
+This demo creates three resources in aws amazon
-- S3 Bucket (my-bucket) and inside add a index.html
+- S3 Bucket (pulumi-demo-bucket) and inside add a index.html
-- A Cluster (pulumi_demo)
+- A Cluster (pulumi-demo-cluster)
+- A Repository (pulumi-demo-repository)

 ## Install Pulumi